ralfebert/swiftui-garden/Shapes/ConcentricRectangle and ContainerRelativeShape.md

 ![[concentricRect.borderProximity.png|500]]

-The real difference becomes visible when moving the shape just in one direction a bit.
-Then, for a `ConcentricRectangle`, the corner radius will be calculated by finding a common center point:
+The real difference becomes visible when moving the shape just in one direction a bit:

 ![[concentricRect.cornerExample.png|250]]